What is Gers and how is it calculated?

 At the time of the independence referendum in 2014, the Scottish government's White Paper described Gers as "the authoritative publication on Scotland's public finances".

-The SNP's recent Growth Commission report also accepted the Gers figures as the basis of its assessment of Scotland's current financial position.
+The SNP's Growth Commission blueprint for the finances of an independent Scotland also accepted the Gers figures as its starting point.

-Meanwhile, opponents of independence have used the figures in recent years to point to a "Union dividend" - arguing that Scotland can only afford its relatively high levels of public spending because it is part of the UK.
+Meanwhile, opponents of independence have used the figures to point to a "Union dividend" - arguing that Scotland can only afford its relatively high levels of public spending because it is part of the UK.

 Does Gers tell us what an independent Scotland would look like?